Efficient Fair Division with Minimal Sharing: Preliminaries.

-The \emph{utility profile} of an allocation $\mathbf{z}$ is the vector $\mathbf{u(z)} := (u_i(\mathbf{z}_i))_{i\in [n]}$.
-A vector $\mathbf{U} := (U_1,\ldots,U_n)$ is called a \emph{feasible utility profile} if there exists an allocation $\mathbf{z}$ with $\mathbf{U} = \mathbf{u(z)}$. \paragraph*{\textbf{Fairness and efficiency concepts}} The two fundamental notions of fairness, taking preferences of agents into account, are \emph{envy-freeness} and a weaker concept of \emph{proportionality} (also known as \emph{equal split lower bound} or \emph{fair share guarantee}).
+The two fundamental notions of fairness, taking preferences of agents into account, are \emph{envy-freeness} and a weaker concept of \emph{proportionality} (also known as \emph{equal split lower bound} or \emph{fair share guarantee}).